-3.1 Profi -5 and -6 models
+3.1 PROFE 5- AND 6-POINT MODELS

 - Loosen the shoulder belts to allow for proper positioning of the lap belts and rotary buckle. - Engage lap belt and tighten securely.
 If the race car is equipped with a sliding seat track, it is recommend that the seat be slid rearwards by one or two detents.
 After tightening the lap belt, slide the seat forward again into the correct seating position.
-This will optimally tighten the lap belt. - Make sure the rotary buckle is well centered to your body. - Engage the anti sub strap in the downward pointing slot.
-Make sure the T-bar ends of the -6 point models point away from your body. - Tighten Anti-sub strap securely. - Hook in shoulder belt latches.
+This will optimally tighten the lap belt. - Make sure the rotary buckle is well centered to your body. - Engage now the anti sub strap in the downward pointing slot if it is not the fix point at the buckle.
+Make sure the T-bar ends of the antisub strap II point away from your body. - Tighten Anti-sub strap securely. - Hook in shoulder belt latches.
 Make sure left and right shoulder belts are not interchanged [see diagram below].

-- · Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on HANS[®] if worn.
-Adjuster must be on lower tip of the HANS[®] yoke. - For adjuster positioning using a HANS[®] specific double-shoulder belt see instructions under paragraph 3.5 in this section.
+- Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on HANS® if worn.
+Adjuster must be on lower 70 mm of the HANS® yoke. - For adjuster positioning using a HANS specific double-shoulder belt see instructions under paragraph 3.5 in this section.

-3.2 Profi -F models
+3.2 PROFI F-TYPE MODELS

-- Loosen the shoulder belts so they will not pull on the rotary buckle when engaged. - Engage lap belt and tighten securely. - Make sure the rotary buckle is well centered to the occupant's body, - run anti-sub straps flat over upper thighs, - thread end loop straps from underneath through D-rings on lap belts. - Hook end loop straps accordingly into left and right shoulder belt latches and secure shoulder belt latches in rotary buckle. - Make sure left and right shoulder belts are not interchanged.
+- Loosen the shoulder belts so they will not pull-up the rotary buckle when engaged. - Engage lap belt and tighten securely. - · Make sure the rotary buckle is well centered to the occupant's body, - run anti-sub straps flat over upper thighs, - thread end loop straps from underneath through D-rings on lap belts. - Hook end loop straps accordingly into left and right shoulder belt latches and secure shoulder belt latches in rotary buckle. - Make sure left and right shoulder belts are not interchanged.

-- Tighten anti-sub straps (if adjusters are available) first. - Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on HANS[®] if worn.
-Adjuster must be on lower tip of the HANS[®] yoke. - For adjuster positioning using a HANS® specific double-shoulder belt see instructions under paragraph 3.5 in this section.
+Tighten anti-sub straps (if adjusters are available) first.

+- Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on an Head and Neck Support (HANS made by SCHROTH®) if worn.
+Adjuster must be on lower 70 mm of the HANS® yoke. - For adjuster positioning using a HANS® specific double-shoulder belt see instructions under paragraph 3.5 in this section.

-3.3 Hybrid models
+3.3 HybridTM models

-- Loosen the shoulder belts so they will not pull on the rotary buckle when engaged. - Pull up anti sub-straps so they run flat over the upper thighs and their inner angles are facing each other.
+- Loosen the shoulder belts so they will not pull-up the rotary buckle when engaged. - Pull up anti sub-straps so they run flat over the upper thighs and their inner angles are facing each other.